Room for Dying FAQ

 Do I need to share my thoughts or reflections?

-Some people later choose to share parts of their reflections with loved ones; others do not.
+No. Sharing is always at your discretion.
+Some people later choose to share parts of their experiences with loved ones; others do not.

 What is your background and approach?